 - Spare Ignition Key

-- Bicycle Combination Cable Lock – Can serve as extra security for attaching bags to the motorcycle, or the motorcycle to a fence, pole, etc.
+- Bicycle Combination Cable Lock – This can serve as extra security for attaching bags to the motorcycle, or the motorcycle to a fence, pole, etc.

 - Disc Brake Lock & Spare Key